ritesh99rakesh/gsocProposal/SymPy.md

 ```
 (stats/crv_types.py and stats/drv_types.py)

-which assumes that the RV belongs to `JointPSpace`.
+Which assumes that the RV belongs to `JointPSpace`.
 This concept mixes both joint and compound distributions and complicates the further computation of compound RV.

-To solve this issue, I plan to implement compound RVs in a separate file(`compound_rv.py`), very similar to joint distribution.
+To solve this issue, I plan to implement compound RVs in a separate file(`compound_rv.py`), Very similar to joint distribution.
 This also requires to implement a separate class of probability space called `CompoundPSpace`.
-An object of this class would be created if the parameters of the given RV are found to be distributed according to another RV.
+An object of this class will be created if the parameters of the given RV are found to be distributed according to another RV.

 For example, while creating a compound continuous RV:
 ```python